cayasryan/AdaptiveMathReasoning/README.md

 ## 📊 III.
 Evaluating Models on MATH500

-To evaluate a model on the MATH500 benchmark:
+To evaluate a model on the MATH500 benchmark, run the command below.
+The model_path can also be a Hugging Face location.
+For this work, we used `l3lab/L1-Qwen-1.5B-Max`.

 ```bash
 python3 scripts/get_and_eval_responses.py \